COLUSA COUNTY RECOVERY

 Source: Psychiatry.org, SAMHSA

-Addiction Is A Chronic Health Condition That Is Treatable
+Addiction is a Chronic Health Condition That is Treatable

 Never in the history of - recovery - have addicts or alcoholics had so many recovery options available.
 You don't have to do this alone, help is available.